-Event Zero was formed in 2005 by David Tucker (Co-Founder, Director and CEO).
-David built systems over the years, concentrating on complex analysis.
+Event Zero was founded in 2005 by a few Australian IT entrepreneurs to build computer systems concentrating on complex analysis.
 Enterprise Commander grew out of these early efforts as a tool designed to control and manage large numbers of assets in the Enterprise.

 And then – something happened in unified communications.
 Once again, everything changed.
 Typical with software, needs change, competitors emerge, and new opportunities reveal themselves.
 Microsoft released Lync Server 2010, and a paradigm shift occurred in the Unified Communications market.
 Typical with complex systems like Lync Server, monitoring and management tools didn’t exist.
 Microsoft customers who were using Lync Server found it incredibly powerful, but lacking in reporting and analytics.
 The Event Zero team recognized this shortcoming.

 The UC Commander platform was born.
 Customized reports revealing new data in different ways, busy time heat maps, conference call data, and Response Group data were added or enhanced to meet the demand.